Skip to content

 Key Features

-• Automatic Observable Management: Store metaclass handles observable creation
+• Automatic Observable Management: Store metaclass handles observable creation and descriptor wrapping, including support for inherited observables from parent classes

-• Type Safety: Full type hint support for better IDE experience
+• Type Safety: Full type hint support for better IDE experience and static analysis

 Basic Usage